-- 2.1.2.47 Growth will be managed on both a city-wide and Secondary Plan basis, to ensure that an appropriate balance is maintained between demands for services and overall fiscal capacity.
-All municipal services will be planned: - a.
-On a systems basis, considering the entire system when planning for a single segment. - On a long-term basis to support growth and the City Structure, in accordance with all City and Region servicing strategies, master plans, by-laws, and capital budgets. - 2.1.2.48 Brampton Plan supports the principles that new growth within the Built- Up Area and Designated Greenfield Area should support itself in terms of capital investments and will accordingly: - Utilize the provisions of the Development Charges Act and related mechanisms to the maximum extent permissible to obtain financing for that purpose. - Leverage innovative infrastructure financing initiatives such as public/private partnerships and front-end financing to ensure that development proceeds in a fiscally responsible manner. - c.
+- 2.1.2.48 Growth will be managed on both a city-wide and Secondary Plan basis, to ensure that an appropriate balance is maintained between demands for services and overall fiscal capacity.
+All municipal services will be planned: - On a systems basis, considering the entire system when planning for a single segment. - On a long-term basis to support growth and the City Structure, in accordance with all City and Region servicing strategies, master plans, by-laws, and capital budgets. - 2.1.2.49 Brampton Plan supports the principles that new growth within the Built- Up Area and Designated Greenfield Area should support itself in terms of capital investments and will accordingly: - a.
+Utilize the provisions of the Development Charges Act and related mechanisms to the maximum extent permissible to obtain financing for that purpose. - Leverage innovative infrastructure financing initiatives such as public/private partnerships and front-end financing to ensure that development proceeds in a fiscally responsible manner. - c.
 Establish a City Structure to enhance or maintain the fiscal health of the City, including but not limited to phasing strategies, and alternative financing mechanisms. - d.
-Solicit funding, grants and investments from upper levels of government. - 2.1.2.49 The City's Growth Management Program, as described in Chapter 5, will identify, coordinate, and regulate the phased extension of municipal services to accommodate future growth. - 2.1.2.50 The City must be satisfied that adequate Civic Infrastructure, in accordance with the policies of Part 2.2, can technically and economically feasibly be supplied prior to any development proceeding. - 2.1.2.51 The City will endeavour to optimize the utilization of existing and planned Civic Infrastructure. - 2.1.2.52 Infrastructure and facilities that support emergency services will be strategically located to support the effective and efficient delivery of emergency services including, fire, ambulance, and police.
+Solicit funding, grants and investments from upper levels of government. - 2.1.2.50 The City's Growth Management Program, as described in Chapter 5, will identify, coordinate, and regulate the phased extension of municipal services to accommodate future growth.

+- 2.1.2.51 The City must be satisfied that adequate Civic Infrastructure, in accordance with the policies of Part 2.2, can technically and economically feasibly be supplied prior to any development proceeding. - 2.1.2.52 The City will endeavour to optimize the utilization of existing and planned Civic Infrastructure. - 2.1.2.53 The City and/or Region of Peel may utilize front-ending agreements, financial agreements, development agreements, or other measures as appropriate that may support the timely delivery of infrastructure to accommodate growth with considerations of additional upstream and downstream infrastructure. - 2.1.2.54 Infrastructure and facilities that support emergency services will be strategically located to support the effective and efficient delivery of emergency services including, fire, ambulance, and police.